 During Chinook spawning operations, the dam boards separating the Chinook holding pond from the sorting/trapping pond will be removed, and a fish screen will be installed in the upper quarter of the trapping pond.
-The manual fish crowder will be placed by hatchery personnel in the Chinook pond to guide fish into the sorting pond and into the fish lift, where they may be hoisted into the electro-anesthesia tank for sedation.
-At the sorting table, males and females will be gathered on the air spawning table, where they will be rinsed, water hardened, and prepared for incubation.
+The manual fish crowder will be placed by hatchery personnel in the Chinook pond to guide fish into the sorting pond and into the fish lift, where they may be hoisted into the electroanesthesia tank for sedation.
+At the sorting table, males and females will be separated and transferred to the holding table within the spawning building.
+Female salmon eggs will be gathered on the air spawning table, where they will be rinsed, water hardened, and prepared for incubation.
 If male salmon are to be used more than once during the spawn season, stripped males will be manually returned to their respective rearing containers (raceways for Chinook and spawning tubes for Coho).
 Fish carcasses will be placed on the conveyor belt and deposited in a collection bin outside, where they will be periodically gathered and processed by hatchery personnel.